bazzel/css-challenge/README.md

 ## The Challenge
 Your assignment for this challenge is to build an HTML page for a given mockup and style it with CSS.
 For this, you team up with a colleague.

-Once you're finished, compare and discuss your result with the other teams and learn from each other.
+Once you've finished, compare and discuss your result with the other teams and learn from each other.

 That's about it.
 Simple, isn't it?

-To be honest, there's no hidden agenda here, no rabbit along the way.
+And to be clear, there's no hidden agenda here, no rabbit along the way.
 I just think it's interesting to see how other front-end developers build and style pages and organize their code.
 And I bet, no matter your personal skills, you can learn from this challenge as well.

 ## Iterations